 Thousands of people implanted with Johnson & Johnson’s DePuy ASR Metal-on-Metal Hip Implant device have filed lawsuits against the manufacturer after being injured from painful complications and problems caused by the hip device.

-Pope McGlamry has obtained recoveries for many patients implanted with, and injured by, Johnson & Johnson’s defective DePuy ASR Metal-on-Metal Hip Implant device.
-If you or a loved one are experiencing pain from a metal-on-metal hip implant, contact us today for a complementary consultation.
+If you or a loved one are experiencing pain from DePuy’s ASR metal-on-metal hip implant, contact us today for a complementary consultation.

 Review My Case

 DePuy ASR Recall

 Many patients underwent hip revision surgery to replace DePuy’s ASR defective device with a safer hip implant device.
 In 2010, DePuy acknowledged that the device had a 12% revision rate within five years of implantation, and internal documentation later turned over by the company indicated DePuy’s knowledge of a 37% revision rate within less than five years of implantation.
 DePuy consequently issued a voluntary recall of the ASR hip implant device on August 24, 2010.

 As new developments related to DePuy ASR occur, we will update our website and communicate directly with our clients.
 Read the latest DePuy ASR News.

 To date, there have been three DePuy ASR Metal-on-Metal trials in various courts around the country.

 Loren Kransky was the first to take DePuy ASR Metal-on-Metal hip implant to trial.
 A Los Angeles Jury in March 2013 awarded the Plaintiff more than $8 million in damages.
 (Kransky v.
 DePuy, BC456086, California Superior Court, Los Angeles County)